 ‘This matter is sub judice [before a court, not yet judicially decided].
 I don’t wish to comment on it.
 When the time comes, I myself will make an announcement.’

 Smart move on her part.
 He should have had advice like that a long time ago and followed it.
 He should not have publicly commented on the collapse of his marriage, because what he told the Mail Online is more than enough to allow them to have constructed a long article.
-Moreover, even though he is most likely correct with everyone of his observations, everything he said can and will be used against him in the courts.
+Moreover, even though he is most likely correct with every one of his observations, everything he said can and will be used against him in the courts.

-He should now concentrate on what he will do during the rest of his life to be able to cope with the handicap of having to pay his daughter’s mother for a child he will most likely never get to see anymore, commensurate with the life-style his soon-to-be-ex has become accustomed to.
+He should now concentrate on what he will do during the rest of his life to be able to cope with the handicap of having to pay his daughter’s mother for a child he will most likely never get to see anymore, commensurate with helping to support the life-style his soon-to-be-ex has become accustomed to.